RMIT School of Media and Communication

 RMIT's School of Media and Communication is an Australian tertiary education school within the College of Design and Social Context at the Royal Melbourne Institute of Technology (RMIT University), located in Melbourne, Victoria.

-The school hosts the university's Advertising, Audio/Visual, Creative Writing, Editing and Publishing, Film and Television/ Radio, Journalism, Communication, Music Industry, Professional Communication (a hybrid-degree which crosses Journalism, Media and Public Relations), and Public Relations programs.
+History

-The school was formed by the merger of the RMIT School of Creative Media and RMIT School of Applied Communication on 6 July 2009.
+The School of Media and Communication was formed by the merger of the RMIT School of Creative Media and RMIT School of Applied Communication on 6 July 2009.

-Location
+In 2020 the school moved from RMIT's Building 6 to Building 10, but owing to its size, some staff remained in other buildings in the city campus.

+Description and location

+The school hosts the university's advertising, audio visual, creative writing, editing and publishing, film and television/ radio, journalism, communication, music industry, professional communication, and public relations programs.

+As of December 2024 Lisa French is dean of the School of Media and Communication.

 The school is headquartered in Building 9 (RMIT's historical radio communications building) on Bowen Street at the RMIT City campus, located in the "RMIT Quarter" at the northern end of the Melbourne CBD.
-It moved in 2010 from Building 6, but because of its size still has staff in other buildings in the city campus.